rgieseke/textredux/index.md

 If you have any bug reports or feature requests, please submit these to the [Github issue tracker](https://github.com/rgieseke/textredux/issues).
-As with patches, I'll be happy to recieve these through other means as well.
+As with patches, I'll be happy to receive these through other means as well.

 ## Changelog

+### 0.6 (2013-06-08)

+- Compatibility with Textadept 6.6 and 7.0 beta
+- Added ctags symbol filtered list search
+- Removed workaround for Curses version

 ### 0.5 (2013-05-02)